Study Abroad Alumni

 Viviana Bermudez ’18

 Study abroad was an invaluable experience for me because I got the time to discover a new side of the world, to practice speaking foreign languages, to push myself in other ways outside of academics.
 It gave me the time to think about what truly makes me happy, while being physically far from the stigma that I had to dedicate myself to STEM.
-Traveling alone allowed me to grow much more independent, and gave me a new confidence in myself.
-I chose to be a Global Ambassador in order to inspire future Mudders like me, be they engineering majors or students of color or women (or all of the above), to show them that it IS possible and that it’s a life-changing decision (and you can graduate on time!)
+Traveling alone allowed me to grow much more independent and gave me a new confidence in myself.
+Study abroad IS possible, and it’s a life-changing decision (and you can graduate on time!)

 Patrick Scalise ’18

-I chose to be a Global Ambassador because I want to encourage other Mudders to study abroad so that they can have meaningful and enriching experiences like I did.
 Many students say that studying abroad changed their life, and while I don’t know if I’d go quite that far, without a doubt it widened my perspective and gave me the opportunity to experience life in an unforgettable way.
-I was able to gain proficiency in a foreign language, experience a different culture, and travel to new and exciting places all while continuing my engineering education at two of the best universities in Latin America.
+I was able to gain proficiency in a foreign language, experience a different culture and travel to new and exciting places all while continuing my engineering education at two of the best universities in Latin America.
 For me, that’s a no-brainer.
 However, as positive as my experience was overall, there were still plenty of challenges along the way.
 For example, the institutional support and preparedness that we are used to from Mudd is rarely present in Chile.
-This made preparing for the semester stressful because there is no way to have definite plans until you arrive.
-As a Global Ambassador I can give other students advice and guidance through this process.
-And while I obviously don’t exclusively recommend Chile as a study abroad destination, I do believe it deserves to be higher on peoples’ lists than it often is.
+This made preparing for the semester stressful because there is no way I could have definite plans until arriving.

 Daniel J. Rodriguez ’17